 The Shakespeare pub 1 Henry Street, Totterdown, Bristol, UK

-I'm delighted to have curated a lovely new collection of originals and affordable prints for The Shakespeare in celebrating the Totterdown Front Room Art Trail.
+I'm delighted to have curated a lovely new collection of originals and affordable prints for The Shakespeare which were launched at Totterdown Front Room Art Trail in November last year.
 It is an eclectic mix from some of my favourite Bristol artists.

 Little tin gods and a pair of shades by Andrew Burns Colwill acrylic and soak stain on untreated canvas £385